skrub-data/skrub/doc/skrub_pipeline.rst

 >>> csv_path = skrub.var("csv_path")
 >>> data = skrub.deferred(pd.read_csv)(csv_path)

-For the same reason (we are building a computation graph, not immediately computing a single result), any transformation that we have must not modify its input, but leave it unchanged and return a new value.
+Another consequence of the fact that expressions are evaluated lazily (we are building a pipeline, not immediately computing a single result), any transformation that we apply must not modify its input, but leave it unchanged and return a new value.

-Think of the transformers in a scikit-learn pipeline: each computes a new result without modifying its input.
+Consider the transformers in a scikit-learn pipeline: each computes a new result without modifying its input.

 >>> orders['total'] = orders['price'] * orders['qty']